 E-commerce, which has spiked amid the coronavirus pandemic, is a major contributor to the empty space design problem.
 DS Smith research found that on average, empty space ranged from 18% for clothing and footwear to 64% for glassware.

 In another example, DS Smith research determined that shipping containers sailing from Asia are 24% empty and cutting that empty space could save 122 million tons of carbon dioxide from being emitted into the atmosphere each year.

 Ushpol said DS Smith – which recently expanded operations and now has 16 manufacturing, paper and recycling facilities in North America – has been working closely with customers to deliver optimized packaging solutions, thanks to the Circular Design Principles.

 “Nearly two-thirds of consumers report they consider company sustainability efforts before making a purchase.
 By utilizing our new design principles, businesses can help drive the circular economy while gaining substantial financial savings, improved sustainability, and a better customer experience for all,” he said.

 About DS Smith:

-DS Smith is a leading provider of corrugated worldwide, supported by recycling and papermaking operations.
-Headquartered in London and a member of the FTSE 100, DS Smith focuses on creating innovative sustainable packaging solutions in 37 countries employing around 31,000 people.
-Using the combined expertise of its divisions – including Packaging, Recycling, Paper – DS Smith works with customers to deliver solutions that reduce complexity and deliver results throughout the supply chain.
-Its history can be traced back to the box-making businesses started in the 1940s by the Smith family.
+DS Smith is a leading provider of corrugated packaging worldwide, supported by recycling and papermaking operations.
+A member of the FTSE 100, DS Smith focuses on creating innovative and sustainable packaging solutions, using a closed-loop recycling model – in which paper and corrugated is collected, recycled and then used again to make packaging materials.
+North American operations are headquartered in Atlanta, with 16 manufacturing, paper and recycling facilities, totaling more than 2,000 employees.
+Using the combined expertise of its divisions – including Packaging, Recycling, Paper – DS Smith works with customers to develop solutions that reduce complexity and deliver results throughout the supply chain.